Man’s Best Friend

 Chapter 3 Leo at Large

 Leo was everywhere.
 When Tappan left the President’s House for any of the handful of buildings on campus, he did so with a walking stick in one hand and Leo at his side.
-He was an aristocrat and carried himself that way – upright, head held high, his broad shoulders bearing what his grandson called a “vigorous and commanding air.”
+The president was an aristocrat and carried himself that way – upright, head held high, his broad shoulders bearing what his grandson called a “vigorous and commanding air.”
 One imagines Leo striding alongside with a similar air of confidence.
 One alum recalled the dog “trotting along like a four-legged lord, his tail aloft like the spar of a ship, his Leonine head erect, crowning a mien conscious of a right there were none to dispute.”

 When the president taught his philosophy course, Leo joined him in the classroom, sleeping on the teaching platform.
 He ventured far from the center of campus to the grounds of the University’s new observatory.
 There, in one of the earliest photos of the University, a dog believed to be Leo is seen next to Professor Franz Brunnow, the Observatory’s first director and Tappan’s son-in-law.